EldieTurner/LittleRestClient/README.md

 # LittleRestClient
 [![Build Status](https://travis-ci.org/EldieTurner/LittleRestClient.svg?branch=master)](https://travis-ci.org/EldieTurner/LittleRestClient)

-Working on an easy rest client compatible with .net core and standard 2.0.
+Working on an easy rest client compatible with .net 6.0 and newer.
 It isn't designed to be a verbose solution.
 If you just need to do basic calls to an api this should work great.

 ## Installation